-Some studies have suggested that the cysts should be at least 2.5 mm in the screening period of 13 to 21 weeks gestation and at least 2 mm from 22 to 38 weeks gestation for accurate diagnosis.
+Some studies have suggested that the cysts should be at least 2.5 mm during the screening period of 13 to 21 weeks gestation and at least 2 mm from 22 to 38 weeks gestation for accurate diagnosis.
 This to avoid confusing the surrounding choroid plexus heterogeneity as cysts.

 Treatment and prognosis

 They generally disappear by 26-28 weeks in utero and are of no significance in most cases 1-2.
-However if one is seen in antenatal imaging it would warrant careful surveillance of the rest of the fetus due to weak associations with karyotypic abnormalities.
-Choroid plexus cysts are of concern if the cysts are large (> 1 cm) (controversial evidence), bilateral, multiple and associated with structural abnormalities, when the maternal age is equal to or greater than 32 years, or if the maternal serum screening results are abnormal.
+However, if one is seen in antenatal imaging it would warrant careful surveillance of the rest of the fetus due to weak associations with karyotypic abnormalities.
+Choroid plexus cysts are of concern if the cysts are large (>1 cm) (controversial evidence), bilateral, multiple and associated with structural abnormalities when the maternal age is equal to or greater than 32 years, or if the maternal serum screening results are abnormal.

 Amniocentesis is suggested when there are other abnormalities or when there is a high risk for trisomy 18.